-Gibson, Deane, Horodecki-Aymes and St-Laurent have some major goals in front of them.
+Moving the needle Gibson, Deane, Horodecki-Aymes and St-Laurent have some major goals in front of them.
 One is to increase Metro’s sales of private brands by 4% in the next two years.
 To do that, Gibson says Metro’s private brand team will need to innovate and execute.

 “Within our private label team, innovative ideas are welcome,” she adds.
 “They can come from all members.
 But we need to execute them.
 That is the key to success.”

 With annual sales of about $16 billion, Metro operates more than 600 grocery stores under several banners, including Metro, Metro Plus, Super C and Food Basics, as well as about 700 drugstores under the Jean Coutu, Brunet, Metro Pharmacy and Drug Basics banners.
 Metro’s private brands are sold throughout its banners, but the company wouldn’t disclose sales figures.

 Metro offers several tiers of private brands under its Selection and Irresistibles lines.
 Selection is Metro’s national brand equivalent line and includes more than 2,500 grocery products.
 It’s the retailer’s largest-selling private brand.
 Under the line, Metro also offers Selection Eco, a line of eco-friendly household and cleaning products.